Hurricane Isaac Surface Wind Field

 - Mississippi and southeastern Louisiana…6 to 12 ft.,

 Rainfall.
-Isaac is expected to produce total rainfall amounts of 7 to 14 inches, with possible isolated maximum amounts of 20 inches, over much of Louisiana, Southern Mississippi, Southern Alabama, and the extreme Western Florida Panhandle.
+Isaac is expected to produce total rainfall amounts of 7 to 14 inches, with possible isolated maximum amounts of 20 inches, over much of Louisiana, southern Mississippi, and southwest Alabama through Friday morning.
 These rains could result in significant lowland flooding.
+Rains are expected to increase northward into Arkansas on Thursday, with amounts of 3 to 6 inches expected over southern Arkansas by Friday morning.

 Surf.
-Dangerous surf and rip current conditions will continue to affect the west coast of Florida and portions of the northern Gulf Coast for the next day or so.
+Dangerous surf and rip current conditions will continue to affect the west coast of Florida and the northern gulf coast for the next day or so.